 A Bitcoin transaction often goes through several confirmations on the blockchain before it is fully cleared.
 That's because there's a risk that unconfirmed transactions could be reversed, or the cryptocurrency could be spent twice.
 A confirmation takes place whenever a new block is created.

-If you're sending a big amount of cryptocurrency to a company, some will require as many as six confirmations.
-How long would this transaction take?
+If you're transferring a big amount of cryptocurrency to a company, some will require as many as six confirmations.
+How long would this transaction for the transfer take to confirm?
 About an hour.

-There are some great tools out there which can give you an estimate of the average time it'll take to complete a BTC transaction, like Blockchain.com and Statista.
+There are some great tools out there which can give you an estimate of the average time it'll take to complete a BTC transaction or transfer, like Blockchain.com and Statista.
 You can also get guidance on the transaction fees you should add — often denoted in the form of satoshis (there are 100,000,000 satoshis in one Bitcoin).

 If you submit a Bitcoin transaction with lower fees, you have a real risk of upsetting Bitcoin miners.
 They'll throw a tantrum (or, in reality, will just ignore your lower transaction fees in favor of higher ones) and it's possible your payment will end up languishing in a long list of unconfirmed transactions.
 However, you shouldn't worry too much, as it will get processed whenever there's a massive lull on the Bitcoin blockchain and miners have nothing else to do.